au-research/raido/api-svc/doc/adr/2022-07-21-database-mapping.md

 ## STO opinion

-We don't need/want cross-database compatibilty.
+We don't need/want cross-database compatibility.
 Postgres is the choice - Raido is designed to work on Postgres, using PG-specific features.